Nova Miller

-Astrid Fanny Granström (born 29 July 2001), known professionally as Nova Miller until 2022 and later as Fanny Avonne, is a Swedish singer, songwriter, and multi-instrumentalist.
+Astrid Nova Fanny Granström (born 29 July 2001), known professionally as Nova Miller until 2022 and later as Fanny Avonne, is a Swedish singer, songwriter, and multi-instrumentalist.
 She is known for her work in the pop and soul genres, as well as her retro-inspired aesthetic.
 Avonne moved to Los Angeles, California in 2019.

 Life

 Miller was born in Stockholm in 2001.
-Her mother, Claudia Müller Granström, is a flutist with a master's degree from the Royal College of Music in Stockholm.
+Her mother, Claudia Müller Granström, is a flutist with a master's degree from the Royal College of Music in Stockholm, and also plays the piano.
 Her father, Johan Granström, is a bassist who has toured with folk rock duo Nordman and is bandleader for folk rock group Hej Kalle.
 Both of Miller's maternal grandparents were pianists and her paternal grandfather was a musician and bandleader.
 Miller also toured with Nordman and as part of the folk music trio Frispel.

 Miller's main instrument is the guitar.
 She also plays piano, violin, and to a lesser extent bass, recorder, and ukulele.
 She began playing the violin at age four and began dance at age six.
 In 2010, she wrote her first song and formed a girl band with her friends, in which she sang and played bass.
 The year of 2012, she got her first guitar and began songwriting.